K1ender/task-master-go/README.md

 # Task Master Go

 A simple and extendable backend for task management, built with Go.
-REST API with authentication, user roles, and PostgreSQL data storage.
+REST API with authentication, and PostgreSQL data storage.

 ## 🚀 Features
 - User registration and JWT-based login